Gorn: Fictional history

-The series Star Trek: Strange New Worlds features a character, La'an Noonien-Singh (played by Christina Chong) who is the sole survivor of a Gorn attack, an informal first contact before the formal one shown in "Arena".
-In the 2022 episode "Memento Mori" of Season 1, the Gorn attack the starship Enterprise, and the trauma previously suffered by La'an is a central theme of the episode.
+The series Star Trek: Strange New Worlds features a character, La'an Noonien-Singh (played by Christina Chong), who is the sole survivor of a Gorn attack, an informal first contact before the formal one shown in "Arena".
+In the 2022 episode "Memento Mori" of season one, the Gorn attack the starship Enterprise, and the trauma previously suffered by La'an is a central theme of the episode.
 The Gorn do not actually appear onscreen in the episode, although several of their ships do.
 Captain Christopher Pike escapes the attack by luring the Gorn ships into a brown dwarf and slingshotting the Enterprise around a black hole.

 The Gorn reappear in an episode of the same season, "All Those Who Wander", wherein details of their biology are revealed.
 Gorn eggs are implanted in an Orion refugee, who fights the hatchlings and damages the USS Peregrine, crashing it on an ice planet.
 The Enterprise crew finds another refugee with a similar infestation in the Peregrine.
 The eggs are unable to be detected by Starfleet and other electromagnetic medical sensors, explaining medical staff's inability to find the infestation and prevent the refugee's death.
 The Gorn kill two Starfleet officers upon hatching.
 Noonien-Singh reveals that the hatchlings then fight each other to the death until the strongest one wins.
-The Enterprise crew use this knowledge to defeat the Gorn before escaping aboard the repaired Peregrine, but not before the Gorn implant eggs in one of the bridge crew, the Aenar engineer Hemmer, forcing him to sacrifice himself by walking out into the planet's cold to destroy the eggs.
+The Enterprise crew uses this knowledge to defeat the Gorn before escaping aboard the repaired Peregrine, but not before the Gorn implant eggs in one of the bridge crew, the Aenar engineer Hemmer, forcing him to sacrifice himself by walking out into the planet's cold to destroy the eggs.